Where to Discuss?

 Distribution

-We can start with normal distribution.
+Let’s start with the classic.
 This pdf (probabilty density function) can be used to calculate the corresponding y-values for the standard normal distribution

 Normal Distribution